Plasmagene: Function and characteristics

 Plasmagenes play crucial roles in various cellular processes, especially those involved in energy production.
 For instance, mitochondrial plasmagenes are integral to oxidative phosphorylation, the process responsible for generating most of the cell's ATP, the main energy currency of cells.
 Though they can replicate independently, plasmagenes are often semi-autonomous, as they rely on nuclear genes for many essential proteins that support their functions.

 Inheritance and implications

 One of the most noteworthy aspects of plasmagenes is their involvement in non-Mendelian inheritance patterns.
 Unlike nuclear genes, which are inherited from both parents, plasmagenes are typically inherited maternally.
 This occurs because cytoplasmic organelles, like mitochondria, are transferred primarily through the egg cell during fertilization.
 Consequently, mutations or abnormalities in plasmagenes are linked to various inherited disorders, particularly those affecting muscular and neurological systems.

 Historical context and research

 Research on plasmagenes dates back to the mid-20th century, focusing on their role in extranuclear inheritance and its implications for genetic diseases.
 These studies have been instrumental in elucidating how genetic information can be passed outside the nuclear DNA, altering the understanding of inheritance patterns and disease transmission.
 The plasmagene theory was later disproved, and in 1976 Sonneborn affirmed this.
-But later researches after Sonneborn's death, provided validation allowing continued studies.
+But later research after Sonneborn's death provided validation allowing continued studies.